Recruitment and selection

 Our guidelines can help complete your written application and plan for an interview.
-We prefer you use e-Recruitment to view and apply online for our vacancies.
+We prefer you use our e-Recruitment system to view and apply online for our vacancies.

 Read the job advertisement carefully to understand what is required.
 Generally, we ask you to submit a:

-- Current resume with profile, career history, achievements, qualifications, training courses and, at your option, referee details,
+- Current resume, including profile, career history, achievements, qualifications, training courses and, at your option, referee details,

-- Completed application form (attached to the job ad) responding to 3-4 behavioural questions on specific key selection criteria.
+- Completed application form (attached to the job ad) responding to 3-4 key selection criteria or behavioural questions based on specific key selection criteria.

 All applications and support documents should be saved as MS Word 2003 or earlier version (.doc), MS Word 2007 (.docx), Adobe Acrobat (.pdf), text files (.pxt), or rich text format (.rtf) only.